-Running the firm

-Non-executive directors (SMF9, SMF10, SMF11)

-Non-Executive Director

-- Provide independent oversight and constructive challenge to the executive directors. - Collectively responsible along with other members of the Board to; agree, implement and then oversee all management actions on behalf of the entity, including strategy, performance, risk management, resources (financial & human), key appointments, third-party arrangements, and standards of conduct.
+Running the Firm Running the firm Chief Executive Officer (SMF1) abrdn Life Non-Executive Directors (SMF9, SMF10, SMF11) - Leading the Executive Directors and Senior Management - Provide independent oversight and constructive challenge to Function holders in the day to day running of the firm.
+Establish and maintain a system of governance within the context of the integrated operating model.
+Carry out oversight of all key functions providing services to the firm.
+Collectively responsible along with other members of the abrdn Life Board to; agree, implement and then oversee all management actions on behalf of the entity, including strategy, performance, risk management, resources (financial & human), key appointments, third-party arrangements, and standards of conduct.
+As chairs of committees and/or Boards, execution of its duties as set out in relevant Terms of Reference.